 Despots Must Control the Production and Distribution of Knowledge.
 During Plato’s time until the beginning of the 21st Century, despots and politicians had the means and motive to conquer land and people then rewrite history to whitewash their transgressions.
 Their ability to control the production and distribution of knowledge gave them the ability to control the perception of reality for present and future generations.
 That power enabled them to create an illusion of beneficence and historical continuity for their authoritarian regimes by weaving together a combination of myths, lies, truths and half-truths to justify their oppression.

 The Permanent Memory of Humanity in the Internet Age.
-As we’ve seen from the Victorian Holocaust, the Vietnam War, the Iraq War, the JFK assassination, among others, the advent of the Internet empowers the masses with rapidly available knowledge and the ability to verify and corroborate knowledge sources.
+As we’ve seen from the Victorian Holocaust, the Korean War, the Vietnam War, the Iraq War, the JFK assassination, among others, the advent of the Internet empowers the masses with rapidly available knowledge and the ability to verify and corroborate knowledge sources.
 This new egalitarian power deprives governments and corporations of their previous ability to permanently sanitize their unflattering history.
 This means humanity now has a much more accurate and permanent collective memory with the ability to rapidly improve its accuracy after each major event.